TobiWo/eth-duties/README.md

 #### cicd-wait

-This mode results in an ongoing process (similar to the standard behavior) where `eth-duties` checks for upcoming duties until there is no upcoming duty.
+This mode results in an ongoing process (similar to the standard behavior) where `eth-duties` checks for upcoming duties until there is none.
 If there will be no upcoming duty the application exits with `exit code 0`.
 Compared to the standard logging behavior this process only runs for a certain amount of time (specified with flag `--mode-cicd-waiting-time` (default: 780 seconds, approx. 2 epochs)).
-If this timeframe ends `eth-duties` exits with `exit code 1`.
+If this timeframe ends, `eth-duties` exits with `exit code 1`.

 #### exit

 This mode results in an immediate graceful exit with `exit code 0` without checking for duties.
-The rational behind this flag is the following: If your deployment job will not run because of upcoming duties but you need to force an update for whatever reason you can use the mode `exit`.
+The rationale behind this flag is the following: If your deployment job will not run because of upcoming duties but you need to force an update for whatever reason you can use the mode `exit`.
 I'm not an expert in github pipelines but in gitlab you can prefill environment variables when you start a pipeline manually via the web ui.
-This way you don't need to adapt your pipeline code but just restart a pipeline with the mode value `exit`.
-In general this is out of scope of this documentation.
+This way you don't need to adapt your pipeline code but just restart a pipeline with the `exit` mode.
+In general how to setup your pipelines is out of scope of this documentation.
 For more information please check the respective platform documentation.
 For gitlab this would be [the following website](https://docs.gitlab.com/ee/ci/pipelines/index.html#prefill-variables-in-manual-pipelines).

 ## What to expect